Reichstadt Agreement: Becoming public knowledge

-According to the will of the parties involved, only the agreement on non-intervention became public knowledge, but not the other agreements.However, contrary to the agreed secrecy, the Russian side informed the Serbian Prince Milan I immediately after the talks that Serbia's territory would not be reduced in the event of defeat.
+According to the will of the parties involved, only the agreement on non-intervention became public knowledge, but not the other agreements.
+However, contrary to the agreed secrecy, the Russian side informed the Serbian Prince Milan I immediately after the talks that Serbia's territory would not be reduced in the event of defeat.

 The secret records and thus the details of the agreements were the subject of conjecture and misjudgement for a long time.
 After the First World War, the Austrian files of the State Archives were published with the title Résumé des pourparlers secrets de Reichstadt, which Eduard von Wertheimer had already consulted in his biography Count Julius Andrássy, sein Leben und seine Zeit, nach ungedruckten Quellen, vol. 2, published in 1910, and which he analysed in the chapter Entretien de Reichsstadt.
-According to Wertheimer, the résume was also called aide-mémoire.
+According to Wertheimer, the résumé was also called aide-mémoire.
 The text of the Russian notes was published by the Soviet Union in 1922 and revealed differences to the Austrian notes.

 The Austrian records, first published in 1920 by Alfred Francis Pribram, consist of a continuous text with only one column, the Russian records of two columns, the second with comments.
 It was divided into present and future regulations.

 According to George Hoover Rupp, the question of the reasons for the differences in content cannot be clarified.
 Only in the question of the takeover of Bosnia-Herzegovina by Austria-Hungary does it seem certain that Russia never assumed the annexation of Herzegovina by Austria-Hungary and only agreed to it later under the pressure of the war: ‘Suffice it to say that Russia, feeling Austrian support a sine qua non for the war, at length agreed to the high price exacted.’Wonder has long been expressed that Russia at Reichstadt so readily agreed to the high price exacted by Austria.
 It is now disclosed that these terms were in dispute and that Russia agreed to them only after six additional months of negotiation.